Vibrational Modes in Strongly Deformed Nuclei

 By construction, all circles in panel (b) are red given that the $0^+_1$ ground state is analyzed taking itself as the reference state $|\Psi_{R} \rangle$.
 As visible from Fig.~\ref{fig:PT_166Er}(c), the PT-plot of the $0^+_3$ state displays a rather similar distribution of circles aligned perpendicularly to the $\gamma=0^{\circ}$ axis.
 However, the sign of the amplitudes changes in a characteristic way for that excited $0^+$ state.

-To better understand such a feature, Figs.~\ref{fig:prob_bin_sign} (b) and (c) depict the amplitudes of the basis vectors for both states per $\gamma$ bin of $1^{\circ}$.
-The linear combination of vectors belonging to a given bin and displaying positive (negative) amplitudes are gathered together.
-Normalizing the corresponding vector, a positive (negative) overall amplitude is extracted and plotted as a red (yellow) histogram in Fig.~\ref{fig:prob_bin_sign}.
-While only positive amplitudes arise for the $0^+_1$ state in panel (b), panel (c) dedicated to the $0^+_3$ state shows that each bin contains positive and negative histograms.
-However, red histograms strongly dominate the left-hand side (i.e. small $\gamma$ values) of the distribution whereas yellow ones dominate its right-hand side.
+To better understand such a feature, Figs.~\ref{fig:prob_bin_sign} (b) and (c) depict the amplitudes of the basis vectors per $\gamma$ bin of $1^{\circ}$ for the $0^+_1$ and 0$^+_3$ states, respectively.
+The linear combination of vectors (i) belonging to a given $\gamma$ bin and (ii) having either positive or negative real amplitudes are separately superposed with MCSM amplitudes.
+After proper normalization, two vectors show positive and negative amplitude representing the bin, as plotted by red and yellow histograms, respectively, in Fig.~\ref{fig:prob_bin_sign}.
+While only positive amplitudes naturally arise for the $0^+_1$ state in panel (b), panel (c) dedicated to the $0^+_3$ state shows that each bin contains positive and negative histograms.
+Very interestingly, red histograms strongly dominate the left-hand side (i.e. small $\gamma$ values) of the distribution whereas yellow ones dominate its right-hand side.

 The profile of the collective amplitudes of the $0^+_1$ and $0^+_3$ states as a function of $\gamma$ recalls the behavior of the wave function of the first and second eigenstates of a particle in a harmonic oscillator potential schematically displayed in Fig.~\ref{fig:prob_bin_sign}(a).
 While the ground state is a gaussian wave packet sitting in the center of the harmonic well, the first excited state is a one-node vibration with a change of sign at the center of the well~\footnote{This constitutes the quantum mechanical equivalent of a classical particle at rest in the bottom of the well and a particle oscillating in the well, respectively.}.
 The comparison of panels (b) and (c) with panel (a) suggests that the $0^+_3$ state is itself a vibration on top of the $0^+_1$ ground state, the deformation parameter $\gamma$ playing the role of the coordinate of the potential.
 The amplitude is indeed peaked in the bin $\gamma$ = 8--9$^{\circ}$ in panel (b), whereas it is quite small in the same bin in panel (c) and displays a convincing oscillation around it.
 It happens that vibrational excitations with seemingly similar nodal structure can appear using, e.g., the Bohr Hamiltonian with triaxiality \cite{eisenberg_greiner_book1,rowe_2009,rowe_book_2010}, particularly if the potential can be approximated by a harmonic oscillator potential or a resembling one \cite{tsunoda_2021}.